Download a free trial to find out which Altium software best suits your needs

 Heat transferring through an exposed pad illustrates that maximum heat transfer occurs at the PCB.
 As you design your PCB, Altium Designer will assist with determining the thermal resistance of the Circuit Board.
 As Altium Designer determines the paths that heat can take to move from a component junction to the ambient air, it defines thermal performance parameters for each layer of your PCB.
 From there, you can use Altium Designer to establish the Electrical Rules Check (ERC) and Design Rules Check (DRC) for your PCB design and to verify that your PCB meets all established thermal design constraints.

 Teardrops reduce mechanical and thermal stresses by supporting copper where the traces join the pads.

-High-power PCB designs generate heat and—as a result—require best practices that allow heat to dissipate.
+High-power Circuit Boards designs generate heat and—as a result—require best practices that allow heat to dissipate.
 Those best practices include reducing the case-to-ambient thermal resistance (ƟCAfor integrated circuits found within your PCB design.
-Controlling the thermal resistance through proper dissipation techniques increases the reliability of your PCB.
+Controlling the thermal resistance through proper dissipation techniques increases the reliability of your Printed Circuit Board.